 4. How Does Root Canal Treatment Save the Tooth?

 Your tooth will continue to function like any other tooth once the inside has been cleaned and protected.
 Your dentist may recommend a crown for those teeth that have to do most of the chewing and grinding action in the process of eating, and this will be discussed with other options.

 5. Will I Feel Pain During or After the Root Canal?

-The techniques of modern dentistry have evolved to where most patients do not feel much pain or discomfort during a root canal procedure.
-Just having the original pain of the infected tooth removed, may in itself, be a relief that overshadows any minor irritations or sensations as the dentist completes the work.
+The techniques of modern dentistry have evolved to where most patients do not feel any discomfort during a root canal procedure.

-After the treatment, the tooth may be sore or sensitive, especially if there was a severe infection before the procedure was performed.
+After the treatment, you may experience some tooth sensitivity, especially if there was a severe infection before the procedure was performed.
 This condition can be relieved with over-the-counter medications, advice from your dentist, and there are even some common home remedies that could be used to counteract the pain and promote healing.
 There is always the possibility that the tooth may feel a little different when you are eating, but that is normal due to the tenderness around the tooth, the new filling or crown, and the fact that you are not avoiding using the tooth as you might have when there was a pain to deal with.
 However, if there is a sustained amount of pain, swelling, or other signs of infection, you should contact your dentist immediately.

 6. What Factors Influence the Outcome of a Root Canal?

 Millions of root canals are performed every year by many qualified dentists and endodontists.
 A root canal procedure has a high success rate and can save your tooth from extraction.
 If the procedure fails, your dentist will do a re-treatment and perform the procedure again.
 Typically a canal may have been missed because it was hidden by a filling or other obstruction.
 Although with new dental technology this is less likely to occur.